sibvisions/flutter_jvx.example/README.md

-# Example Flutter Client
+# Example Flutter JVx Client

-This example application demonstrates using the [FlutterClient](https://github.com/sibvisions/flutterclient) as external library.
+This example application demonstrates using the [Flutter JVx Client](https://github.com/sibvisions/flutter_jvx) as external library.
 The app will add custom screens and will use other external libraties to demonstrate the full power.

 ## Getting Started